 The resale registration statement was filed on January 6, 2005.
-If we default on our obligation to use reasonable best efforts to cause the effectiveness of, or fail to maintain the effectiveness of, the resale registration statement for the time periods described above, or certain other events occur, we may be required to pay the holders of registrable shares, other than our affiliates, liquidated damages during the period of the default.
+If we default on our obligation to use reasonable best efforts to cause the effectiveness of, or fail to maintain the effectiveness of, the resale registration statement for the time periods described above, or certain other required to pay the holders of registrable shares, other than our affiliates, liquidated damages during the period of the default.